 Users whose accounts have been terminated are prohibited from accessing, possessing or creating any other YouTube accounts.
 When an account is terminated, the account owner will receive an email detailing the reason for the suspension.

 Reasons accounts are terminated:

 - Repeated violations of the Community Guidelines or Terms of Service

 - A single case of severe abuse (such as predatory behavior or spam)

 - Accounts dedicated to a policy violation (hate speech, harassment, impersonation, etc)

-If you feel that your account has been terminated in error you may appeal the termination by visiting the following form.
+If you feel that your account has been suspended in error you may appeal the suspension by visiting the following form.

 If your account was terminated due to claims of copyright infringement and you believe the copyright claims against your account are improper or invalid, you may file a DMCA counter-notification.
 This process is still available for terminated users - access to your account is not necessary.

 For more information on the counter-notification process, please visit the Copyright Center.
 Please note that there may be adverse legal consequences to filing a false counter-notification.